Our Genealogical Helper for Natural Bridge ...

 Unfortunately, we don't know of a website for Natural Bridge.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Natural Bridge.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Natural Bridge
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Natural Bridge

 Our distance measurements begin at a specific point in Natural Bridge.
 The point that we are using is located at these GPS coordinates - Latitude: 34.0903, Longitude: -87.6012 [Map].
 In this case, the coordinates for Natural Bridge have been provided by the Geographic Names Information System (GNIS).